 This illustration highlights key design features to consider when producing HDPE tubes that are fully compatible with recycling.
-Replacing PP caps with HDPE caps and using the right amounts of EVOH-barrier and direct printing (or even better removable decoration) will preserve the quality of the HDPE recyclate, allowing its use in new tubes.
+Replacing PP caps with HDPE caps with the right MFI and using the right amounts of EVOH-barrier and direct printing (or even better removable decoration) will preserve the quality of the HDPE recyclate, allowing its use in new tubes.